 It’s been a joy to find such a connection with this process and technique.
-When new pieces are ready to go, I get into a state of flow, using tools to carve into the blank canvass of their surfaces.
+When new pieces are ready to carve, I get into a state of flow, using tools to carve into the blank canvass of their surfaces.

 “Literally every design just keeps getting more beautiful…amazing”- Customer comment on Instagram